Sabazios: Transformation to Sabazius

-Jewish connection
+Judean connection

 The first Jews who settled in Rome were expelled in 139 BCE, along with Chaldaean astrologers by Cornelius Hispalus under a law which proscribed the propagation of the "corrupting" cult of "Jupiter Sabazius", according to the epitome of a lost book of Valerius Maximus:

 Gnaeus Cornelius Hispalus, praetor peregrinus in the year of the consulate of Marcus Popilius Laenas and Lucius Calpurnius, ordered the astrologers by an edict to leave Rome and Italy within ten days, since by a fallacious interpretation of the stars they perturbed fickle and silly minds, thereby making profit out of their lies.
-The same praetor compelled the Jews, who attempted to infect the Roman custom with the cult of Jupiter Sabazius, to return to their homes.
+The same praetor compelled the Judeans, who attempted to infect the Roman custom with the cult of Jupiter Sabazius, to return to their homes.

-By this it is conjectured that the Romans identified the Jewish YHVH Tzevaot ("sa-ba-oth", "of the Hosts") as Jove Sabazius.
+By this it is conjectured that the Romans identified the Judean YHVH Tzevaot ("sa-ba-oth", "of the Hosts") as Jove Sabazius.

-This mistaken connection of Sabazios and Sabaot was often been repeated.
-In a similar vein, Plutarch maintained that the Jews worshipped Dionysus, and that the day of Sabbath was a festival of Sabazius.
-Plutarch also discusses the identification of the Jewish God with the "Egyptian" Typhon, an identification which he later rejects, however.
+This possibly mistaken connection of Sabazios and Sabaot was often repeated.
+In a similar vein, Plutarch maintained that the Judeans worshipped Dionysus, and that the day of Sabbath was a festival of Sabazius.
+Plutarch also discusses the identification of the Judean God with the "Egyptian" Typhon, an identification which he later rejects, however.
 The monotheistic Hypsistarians worshipped the Most High under this name, which may have been a form of the Jewish God.